-IB Mathematics: Application and Interpretation HL Y1-Y2
+IB Mathematics: Application and Interpretation HL Y1-Y2 Course Codes: HS3133 (Y1), HS3143 (Y2) Duration: Two years

-Prerequisites: A in IM3+ or 96% in IM3.
-Grade 11-12 only
+Prerequisites: IM3 or higher.
+Grade 11-12 only Credits: 2.0

 This course is designed for students with a strong background in mathematics.
 It prepares students for various areas of university studies such as business, medicine, statistics, economics, and others.
 In addition to the topics described in SL AI, the HL AI course includes logarithms, complex numbers, polar form, matrices, composite functions, and vectors.
 This course will also explore differentiation, integration, Probability and Statistics to a much greater depth than the SL AI course.